girip11/data-formats/xml/xml_basics.md

 * Attributes are not easily expandable like XML tags
 * Attributes cannot be nested.
+* Attributes can hold values of simple types like string, integer, decimal, boolean, date, time.
+* A complex value can be stored as csv string in the attribute and then later parsed. **But the csv structure cannot be validated using as XSD**.
+* To store multiple values in attributes, we have to use some sort of encoding like csv, or space separated.

 **RECOMMENDATION:** Data should be stored as child nodes, while metadata of a node should be stored in its attributes.